tangmac0323/my-pokemon-game/README.md

 Name: Chengyu Sun
 Mainly take care of the game map implementation and design the interface of the battle view and animation design.
 Name: Shanrui Zhang
-Mainly take care of the unit testing and debuging, also the sound track part.
+Mainly take care of the unit testing and debuging, also the sound track part.Make sure the progrom have no bug on model.